 The author gives us the never-before-told history of how the civil rights movement began; how it was in part started in protest against the ritualistic rape of black women by white men who used economic intimidation, sexual violence, and terror to derail the freedom movement; and how those forces persisted unpunished throughout the Jim Crow era when white men assaulted black women to enforce rules of racial and economic hierarchy.
 Black women’s protests against sexual assault and interracial rape fueled civil rights campaigns throughout the South that began during World War II and went through to the Black Power movement.
 The Montgomery bus boycott was the baptism, not the birth, of that struggle.

-describes the decades of degradation black women on the Montgomery city buses endured on their way to cook and clean for their white bosses.
+At the Dark End of the Street describes the decades of degradation black women on the Montgomery city buses endured on their way to cook and clean for their white bosses.
 It reveals how Rosa Parks, by 1955 one of the most radical activists in Alabama, had had enough.
 “There had to be a stopping place,” she said, “and this seemed to be the place for me to stop being pushed around.”
 Parks refused to move from her seat on the bus, was arrested, and, with fierce activist Jo Ann Robinson, organized a one-day bus boycott.

 The protest, intended to last twenty-four hours, became a yearlong struggle for dignity and justice.
 It broke the back of the Montgomery city bus lines and bankrupted the company.